asyncapi/generator/docs/template.md

   },
 ```

-> Note: Whenever you make a change to package.json make sure you perform an update with `npm install` to synchronize with package-lock.json and validate if the file is not broken after your changes.
+> Whenever you make a change to package.json make sure you perform an update with `npm install` to synchronize with package-lock.json and validate if the file is not broken after your changes.

 Templates are reusable.
 Same template can be modified and used for different purposes.
 [Hooks](hooks.md) allow Templates to perform multiple tasks.
 Hooks are fractions of code that can be added to your Template.
 They can be plugged-in onto the generation process to perform multiple actions.
 For example, we can configure a hook that generates a pdf after the generation process is completed.